-2.2 Project definition
+2.2 Project Definition

-For the purpose of this protocol, the GHG reduction project is defined as the diversion of one or more eligible waste streams to an aerobic composting facility where the waste is composted in a system that complies with Best Management Practices (BMPs), which ensure the composting process is operated under optimal conditions.3 For the purposes of this protocol, a waste stream is defined as a stream of waste originating from a specific facility (if commercial waste) or jurisdiction (if residential waste).
-An eligible waste stream is one that:
+For the purpose of this protocol, the GHG reduction project is defined as the composting of one or more eligible waste streams at an aerobic composting operation where the waste is processed in a system that complies with best management practices (BMPs), which ensure the composting process is operated under optimal conditions.3 A "composting operation" is defined as a single facility, or a full complement of multiple facilities, necessary to process biodegradable organic solid waste components into a mature compost product.
+For the duration of the project, only a single composting operation may be utilized.
+In addition, any given composting operation may only be involved in a single project.
+A composting operation can be stand-alone, or may be incorporated into an existing landfill facility, Materials Recovery Facility (MRF) or other waste handling facility.